How to Handle a Male Chauvinist Husband : 25 Ways

 Try not to let yourself fall into the trap.
 Work with your partner in developing a united front so a solution can be found to satisfy everyone.

-19. Teach your male chauvinist to use “I” terms with confrontation
+19. Teach him to use “I” terms with confrontation

 When confronting, the male chauvinist tends to use “you” statements which come across as attacking and blaming.
 Instead, it’s critical to express how you feel by using “I” ideas and why you feel the way you do.